Index

 getEventHandlers(mixed $name) : TWeakCallableCollection

 Returns the list of attached event handlers for an 'on' or 'fx' event.
-This function also
+This function also checks through all the behaviors for 'on' event lists when behaviors are enabled.

 public